Peldom/papers_for_protein_design_using_DL/CONTRIBUTING.md

 1. Log in your [Zhihu](https://www.zhihu.com/) account.
 2. Enter our [Zhihu](https://www.zhihu.com/column/c_1475864742820929537) column webpage.
-3. Click on `写文章(write paper)` button to write something you intend to share and then publish.
+3. Click on `write paper` button to write something you intend to share and then publish.
-4. Click on `推荐文章(recommend paper)` button to recommend the paper you just wrote.
+4. Click on `recommend paper` button to recommend the paper you just wrote.